 Bruno: We are a bit skeptical when it comes to maturity models and playbooks to solve this type of challenge.
 These are good solutions for solving problem domains of “known knowns” and “known unknowns” but not for the “unknown unknowns,” which is the environment we’re dealing with most times.

 If you try to be prescriptive in this environment you lose your most indispensable weapon which is the ability of your empowered teams, who are closer to the action, to probe, sense, and respond in the best way possible.
 We measure the progress of the transformation by the impact we are able to create in the business, the culture, and leadership change are by-products of a new way of doing things that are more successful than the previous way.

 What to do next:

-- Learn how to build an enterprise that combines a purposeful and high growth mindset for consistent result from Burno Guicardi and Cesar Gon presentation at LEI's Virtual Lean Learning Experience (VLX) for "Creating the Purposeful Enterprise: How to Connect Everyone’s Work to the Organization’s Strategy," in the VLX On-Demand Library.
-Learn more and subscribe.
+- Learn how to build an enterprise that combines a purposeful and high growth mindset for consistent result from Burno Guicardi and Cesar Gon presentation at LEI’s Virtual Lean Learning Experience (VLX) for “Creating the Purposeful Enterprise: How to Connect Everyone’s Work to the Organization’s Strategy,” June 21 to 24, 2021.
+Learn more and register.

 - Read the Lean Post article “It Starts Within: the Lean Journey of CI&T.”